microsoft/Mastering-the-Marketplace/docs/index.md

 ---

-<div class = "description">Mastering the Marketplace is a learning library for building transactable offers on the Microsoft commercial marketplace.
+Mastering the Marketplace is a learning library for building transactable offers on the Microsoft commercial marketplace.
 This content helps you bring your solution to the marketplace faster and with more understanding.
-The library contains self-paced videos, hands-on labs, and sample code. </div>
+The library contains self-paced videos, hands-on labs, and sample code.

 ---